ulises-castro/ulises-castro/README.md

 Something that I want to do is practice snowboard :snowboarder: and surfing :surfer:

-🌱 I’m currently learning javascript in the deep way, python, machine learning and golang...
+🌱 I’m currently learning javascript in the deep way and python...

-And yes, I love Linux, Vim and Open Source :penguin: :octocat: :ok_hand:
+I love Linux, NeoVim and Open Source :penguin: :octocat: :ok_hand:

 ## My Skill Set